alanypz/local-library/README.md

 python manage.py runserver
 ```

-The server will load on `http://localhost:8000/`.
-You can access the admin portal via `http://localhost:8000/admin/`
+The server will load on `http://127.0.0.1:8000/`.
+You can access the admin portal via `http://127.0.0.1:8000/admin/`.
+You can create other types of users with varying permissions from the admin portal.

 To exit the virtual environment: